2022-23 MNCodes Cohort applications are now closed

-The purpose of the MN Coding in the Classroom Leadership Cohort is to empower a network of visionary educators with knowledge, skills and resources so that we can expand equitable and engaging computer science education to all students in Minnesota.
+The purpose of the MNCodes Cohort is to empower a network of visionary educators with knowledge, skills and resources so that we can expand equitable and engaging computer science education to all students in Minnesota.
 In doing so, we hope to help make Minnesota a world leader in K-12 computer science education!

-The Cohort explores the principles and skills within computer science, as well as strategies for integrating computer science into any subject area.
-We emphasize equitable teaching practices that interrupt and counteract gender and racial gaps in computer science, while exploring a variety of coding platforms and resources and gaining insights into the IT industry through site visits and guest speakers.
-Participants develop, evaluate and share coding curriculum that integrates computer science into academic content areas and meets MN K-12 Academic Standards and CSTA K-12 Standards .
-Additionally, participants share their knowledge and resources with at least 10 other educators by creating and delivering professional development related to computer science education.
+The MNCodes Cohort uses differentiated, hands-on PD experiences that draw on qualities of effective educator professional development to explore the principles and skills within computer science and computational thinking and strategies for integrating computer science into any subject area.
+We facilitate monthly small group discussions and individual reflections around equitable teaching practices that interrupt and counteract gender and racial gaps in computer science, using the book Stuck in the Shallow End as a guide.
+We bridge connections between the classroom and the IT industry through site visits and guest speakers.
+Participants put their learning into practice by developing, evaluating and sharing CS curriculum that integrates computer science into academic content areas and meets MN K-12 Academic Standards and CSTA K-12 Standards.
+Additionally, participants grow their own community of practice by sharing their knowledge and resources with at least 10 other educators in their geographic location by creating and delivering professional development related to computer science education.

 Participants: Any K-12 or community educators who are involved with or interested in computer science education are invited to apply.
 We encourage all experience levels, each year we intentionally select cohort participants ranging from beginner through advanced.
 No prior computer science experience is necessary!
 Our meetings are differentiated to allow for access from all ranges of experience and educational roles.